Chopin96/ledger/README.md

 `Trust` and `Alice` merely are symbols for long keys.

 ### `rtrvtxns(string account, string key, uint limit)`
-*account are mandatory fields*
+*account is a mandatory fields*

 Return the last `limit` transactions executed in the given account.
-For example, if I want to know the last 5 transactions in the Distrubtion account, I would call:
+For example, if I want to know the last 5 transactions in the vtxdistriburion account, I would call:

 `rtrvtxns("vtxdistribution", "", 5)`

-recalling again that `Distribution` is merely a symbol for long keys.
+recalling again that `vtxdistribution` is merely a symbol for long keys.